When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Photo by: Dewalt

 Impact drivers are smaller, lighter, and far better for working in confined spaces.
-If you want a tool for general household repairs and home improvement projects, you should choose an impact driver over an impact wrench.
+If you want a tool for general household repairs and home improvement projects, pick an impact driver over an impact wrench.

 Pros